Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the generators of the Mordell-Weil group and the order of the Tate-Shafarevich group

-Even if this is not made explicitly here, we would like to point out that there should be an inequality of the form $ \F \ll H^{12}$.
-For an elliptic curve this is quite obvious because the Faltings' height is linked with the minimal discriminant.
+On one hand, even if this is not made explicit here, we would like to point out that there should be an inequality of the form $ \F \ll e^{12h}$.
+For an elliptic curve, this is quite obvious because the Faltings' height is related to the minimal discriminant ideal, which is divided by the conductor ($h \gg \max\{h(j_E), \log N_{K/\rat} \Delta_{E/K} \} \gg \log \F$).
 In higher dimension, the implied constant in $\ll$ would depend at least on $g$ and $K$.
-With this inequality, we could deduce from (\ref{borne-naive-sha}) an upper bound for $|\Sha(A/K)|$ which is independent of $\F$ and growths in the height as
+With this inequality, we could deduce an upper bound for $|\Sha(A/K)|$, which is independent of $\F$ and growths in the height as